NativeScript/nativescript-app-sync/README.md

 npm i -g nativescript-code-push-cli
 ```

 > 💁‍♂️ This will also add the global `nativescript-code-push` command to your machine.
+You can check the currently installed version with `nativescript-code-push -v`.

 #### Login or register with the service